- Bobbi Hazeltine

 Three NWAC Championships; Four NWAC Runners-up

-Bobbi Hazeltine enters her 21st year as Head Coach of the WWCC Warrior Women.
-She has won 440 games as the WWCC helm, and her teams have qualified for the NWAC Tournament 17 of her 19 years.
-Last season, her Warriors went all the way – winning the NWAC title after posting a 32-1 record.
-The team’s only loss was to a Division 1 All-Star Team.
-Her team finished with the 30 game winning streak.
+Bobbi Hazeltine enters her 24th year as Head Coach of the WWCC Warrior Women.
+She has won 496 games at the WWCC helm, and her teams have qualified for the NWAC Tournament 20 of her 23 years, with one year being a non-tourney year due to Covid.

 Coach Hazeltine was inducted into the Idaho Athletic Hall of Fame in 2008.
 She was honored because of her coaching success in the state of Idaho.
 She served as the Head Volleyball and Girls’ Basketball Coach at Troy High School for 13 years, winning 246 volleyball matches and 253 basketball games.
 She also won nine state championships in the two sports.

 Coach Hazeltine was born and raised in Idaho, and she received her Bachelor’s Degree and Master’s Degree from the University of Idaho.